Harvard-IACS/2020F-AC295/content/pages/faq.md

 # Auditors
 - **Can I audit this course?**
-  - This course is based on frequent interactions among staff and student.
+  - This course is based on frequent interactions among staff and students.
 Given the nature of the of the class, it makes no sense to audit it.